Kishan4311/SPADE/README.md

 If you use SPADE in your research, please consider citing the repository and include a brief note in your methods describing the drafter/verifier split and the speculative decoding setup.

----

-## Contact

-For questions or collaboration: open an issue on GitHub or reach out to the repository owner.